C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/disorders.md

 	*  [The effects of Δ9-tetrahydrocannabinol on the dopamine system][The effects of Δ9-tetrahydrocannabinol on the dopamine system]

 <!-- # ADHD -->
+[Role of dopamine receptors in ADHD: a systematic meta-analysis]:https://www.ncbi.nlm.nih.gov/pubmed/22610946
-[Role of dopamine receptors in ADHD: a systematic meta-analysis]:
+[Role of dopamine receptors in ADHD: a systematic meta-analysis]:https://www.ncbi.nlm.nih.gov/pubmed/22610946
 <!--- # Addiction-->
 [Dopamine Signaling in reward-related behaviors]:https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3795306/
 <!---# Anxiety --->